 - LG Smart TV

-Apple News is a news aggregation app and the company offers a premium content tier called Apple News+.
-The subscription is $9.99 per month and gives customers access to premium articles from newspapers and magazines.
+Apple News is a news aggregation app, and the company offers a premium content tier called Apple News+.
+The subscription is $12.99 per month and gives customers access to premium articles from newspapers and magazines.

-The term "iCloud" is a catch-all for the syncing and storage service provided by Apple across devices and apps.
+The term "iCloud" is a catch-all for Apple's syncing and storage service across devices and apps.
 The service portion of iCloud is specifically iCloud Storage.

 Apple charges a monthly fee for the following storage tiers: